Exit the Gungeon Game Cover

 Reviews

-• Lacks the depth and variety of content found in Enter the Gungeon, making runs feel repetitive.
+• The game lacks the depth and complexity of Enter the Gungeon, making it feel repetitive and less rewarding over time.

 • “With well-thought-out gameplay mechanics and high replayability, it offers an entertaining and intense experience.”